crystaljhollis/DallasCollege_Portfolio/GISC2335_ProgrammingForGIS/README.md

 # **GISC2335: Programming for GIS**

-Welcome to the repository for **GISC2335: Programming for GIS**, part of the GIS Associate Degree and GIS Technician Certificate programs at Dallas College.
+Welcome to the repository for **GISC2335: Programming for GIS**, a GIS (Geographic Information Systems) course at Dallas College.
 This repository contains my completed chapter assignments, portfolio projects, notes, and exercises from the Spring 2025 semester.

 > **Note:** As of **April 2025**, this repository is a **work in progress** as I continue organizing my files and adding project documentation.
 Updates will be made regularly.